Sally Whitwell: Biography

 Whitwell was voted no. 96 in a poll of Australia's favourite composers by ABC Classic in 2019.
-In 2017, her piece She Walk in Beauty was voted at no. 27 in the station's annual Classic 100 Countdown.
+In 2017, her piece She Walks in Beauty was voted at no. 27 in the station's annual Classic 100 Countdown.
 Road Trip was voted at no. 99 in the 2025 countdown.

 Personal life

 As of October 2008 Sally Whitwell lived with her domestic and business partner, United Kingdom-born Glennda Blyth, a visual artist.
 They ran a multi-art space in Sydney, The Sal-On, for lesbian artists.
 In August 2011 Whitwell described Blyth as her "[g]irlfriend, or if you want to get technical about it, 'Fiancée'" and indicated they were due to seek a civil union.
 Whitwell described her tattoos, which "have very personal meanings for me, but I also love them purely for aesthetic reasons".